mirshahreza/Zync/README.md

 Zync currently supports **SQL Server**, with plans to expand to other database systems.

 ### 📊 SQL Server
-> **Note**: Under development but usable.
-Some features, like package uninstallation, are not yet implemented.
+> Note: Under active development and usable.
+Some behaviors may change as the project evolves.

 **[📖 Get Started with SQL Server →](MsSql/README.md)**